5/14/2025

 Chief Financial Officer

-Sure, no, we definitely have, as it was in our 10-Q, we've got some no-cost inventory that was expensed prior to FDA approval.
-So as we wean that into our inventory, which should be kind of over the next 18 months or so, we would expect that inventory cogs would, the cogs would increase slightly.
-But for the most part, that zero-cost inventory is the raw materials, so we're still paying for manufacturing for those, for the inventory that's being cogs in the near term.
+Sure.
+No, we definitely have, as just was in our 10Q, we've got some no-cost inventory that was expensed prior to FDA approval.
+So as we wean that into our inventory, which should be kind of over the next 18 months or so, we would expect that inventory COGS would, the COGS would increase slightly.
+But for the most part, that zero-cost inventory is the raw material, so we're still paying for manufacturing for the inventory that's being called in the near term.

 speaker